stupplab/pythonic_martini/README.md

 ## Software prerequisites:
-- Python3
+- Python3 (Tested on version 3.8)
 - Python2 (for martinize.py)
-- numpy
+- numpy (Tested on version 1.17.4)
-- vmd
+- vmd  (Tested on version 1.9.4a43)
-- GROMACS
+- GROMACS (Tested on version 2020.2)

 (vmd and gromacs should be callable at the command line)